ember-intl/ember-intl/README.md

 ## Installation
 * `ember install ember-intl@2.0.0-beta.7` (or `ember install:addon ember-intl@2.0.0-beta.7` for ember-cli < v0.2.3)
 * If you are targeting a browser that doesn't support the native Intl API (such as Safari or PhantomJS), you need to load the shim.
 The [Intl.JS polyfill](https://github.com/andyearnshaw/Intl.js/) is automatically added into the asset distribution folder at build time.
+  * If your application does not support browsers which do not implement the Intl API, you can speed up your builds by [disabling the polyfill](#disable-polyfill).

 ```html
 <script src="assets/intl/intl.min.js"></script>